Applying for Aid

-Who is selected: Any student who completes a FAFSA may be chosen for verification by the Department of Education.
-Nationwide, about 30% of all FAFSA applications are selected this way.
+Who is selected: The Department of Education has methods of identifying possible mistakes on the FAFSA data fields.
+Any student who completes a FAFSA may be chosen for verification by the Department of Education or the Financial Aid Office.

-Student selected for any of the reasons listed above will will have the Verification Forms (Independent and Dependent) emailed to them.
+Students selected for any of the reasons listed above will have the Verification Forms (Independent or Dependent) emailed to them.
 To avoid delays in the award packaging and disbursement process students should complete the forms and return them to the Financial Aid Office via upload to their Populi student portal as soon as possible.

-Submitting forms and documents to ISSA: Scanned documents should be uploaded to the student's Fianncial Aid Application for the appropriate award year, under the "Financial Aid" section of the Financial tab of their Populi student portal.
+Submitting forms and documents: Scanned documents should be uploaded to the student's Financial Aid Application for the appropriate award year, under the "Financial Aid" section of the Financial tab of their Populi student portal.
 Financial Aid staff are notified when documents are uploaded.
-To be opened by ISSA, emailed documents should be clearly labeled with a subject and text in the body of the email.
+To be opened by International Sports Sciences Association, emailed documents should be clearly labeled with a subject and text in the body of the email.

 Always keep a copy of submitted documents for your records.

-The ISSA Financial Aid Office will verify all mandatory items identified by the U.S. Department of Education (household size, the number in college, number of exemptions, adjusted gross income, taxes paid, untaxed income, untaxed IRS distributions, educational credits, IRA deductions, tax exempt interest).
 In addition, some students will be required to verify High School/GED completion status as well as complete a statement of Educational Purpose.
-ISSA can also verify discretionary items as we see fit.
+International Sports Sciences Association can also verify discretionary items as we see fit.

-After the initial verification document request has been met, ISSA will compare the information provided on the FAFSA and might ask for additional information if we find discrepancies that cannot be explained.
+After the initial verification document request has been met, International Sports Sciences Association will compare the information provided on the FAFSA and might ask for additional information if we find discrepancies that cannot be explained.

 Students are responsible for reporting accurate information on the FAFSA, regardless of whether a student is selected for verification.
-If ISSA has access to information it considers to be in conflict, the student may be asked to explain discrepancies, provide supporting documents and/or make corrections to their FAFSA to resolve the issue.
+If International Sports Sciences Association has access to information it considers to be in conflict, the student may be asked to explain discrepancies, provide supporting documents and/or make corrections to their FAFSA to resolve the issue.